A Tesla Model S erupted ‘like a flamethrower.’ It renewed old safety concerns about the trailblazing sedans.

 The battery reignited at least three times in the impound lot, according to the South Florida Sun-Sentinel.

-Another fatal wreck in South Florida, in 2018, led the family of a teenage victim to the sue Tesla, alleging the battery pack was defective.
+Another fatal wreck in South Florida, in 2018, led the family of a teenage victim to sue Tesla, alleging the battery pack was defective.
 The firm representing that family alleged there were at least a dozen cases of Model S batteries igniting after a collision or while parked.

 In 2019, Tesla said it sent investigators to the site of a Model S explosion in a Shanghai car park after video showed smoke billowing from the parked car before a fiery blast.